 Whether or not Raffill’s movie is called Tammy and the T-Rex or Tanny and the Teenage T-Rex continues to cause debate.
 But, title aside, his 1994 B-Movie is nothing short of bizarre, deliciously dark and downright silly.
 While at the same time providing Paul Walker and Denise Richards with their breakout roles.
 Tammy and the T-Rex became a cult classic from the late 90s due to limited VHS availability.
 The films hurried re-edit, helping to morph the movie from an R-rated comedy-horror to a PG13 love story.
 However, the original version remained intact, and in 2019 the world finally got to see the movie Raffill intended, with all the delightful comic book gore restored.

-Bonkers and brilliant, if you haven’t yet discovered Tammy and the T-Rex, you don’t know what your missing.
+Bonkers and brilliant, if you haven’t yet discovered Tammy and the T-Rex, you don’t know what you’re missing.
 Jurassic Park, it’s not, as a hormonal teenage T-Rex stomps all over the horror-comedy genre.
 But, take it from me, this slice of B-Movie heaven will earn a place in your heart if not your head.
 And despite its kooky screenplay and dodgy effects, it’s laced with great dark humour and performances that understand the tongue in cheek nature of the action on screen.
 So grab the popcorn and settle in for a roaring good time.

 A Glitch in the Matrix (2021) Dogwoof On-Demand